i18next/i18next-http-backend/README.md

 })
 ```

+[This article](https://www.locize.com/blog/i18next-translations-not-loaded) may also help to understand/investigate that.

 ### Slow i18next initialization?

 The chance is high, that your http requests fails.
 In that case i18next retries a couple of times before finishing the initialization.